dustinpfister/blog_posts/_posts/js-javascript-example-test-module.md

 So when I run this test the utility modules distance function passes both tests, seems like the function works more or less the way that it should.

 ### 2.3 - Testing the bounding box method

+Now to test out my boding box method, again I have use this method a lot and have not seen any problems with it, so this shroud go smooth also.

 ```js
 let path = require('path'),